GoogleChromeLabs/react-adaptive-hooks/README.md

 ### Save Data

 `useSaveData` Utility for getting Save Data whether it's Lite mode enabled or not

+This hook accepts an optional `initialSaveDataStatus` boolean argument, which can be used to provide a `saveData` state value when the user's browser does not support the relevant [NetworkInformation API](https://wicg.github.io/netinfo/).
+Passing an initial value can also prove useful for server-side rendering, where the developer can pass a server [Save-Data Client Hint](https://developers.google.com/web/fundamentals/performance/optimizing-content-efficiency/client-hints#save-data) that has been converted to a boolean to detect the user's data saving preference.

 ```js
 import React from 'react';